KyGost/Kopple/documentation/main.md

 Subscribes to [Center for Humane Technology](https://www.humanetech.com/)

+Social media should be a social good.
+One that everyone shares.

 ## Aims
 ### User Interface
 The interface should be very simple.
 Not too much going on.
 Just relevant information.